binadam1983/USERS/README.md

 - JWTs for user authentication/authorization
 - HTML, CSS and JS for responsive UI

+It also features ajax-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.

 Next up:

 - Add tests to enable CI